fiee/croisee/README.rst

 Roadmap
 -------

-I'm planning to implement the following features in about this order:
+I’m planning to implement the following features in about this order:

 * enable user registration (`django registration`_)
 * export grid and solution as text (done) / HTML / LaTeX (cwpuzzle_, done) / ConTeXt_ (done) / PDF / InDesign markup